JGLTechnologies/aiohttp-ratelimiter/README.md

 app = web.Application()
 routes = web.RouteTableDef()

-# aiohttp-ratelimiter can only store 0.5 gigabytes of ratelimiting data.
+# aiohttp-ratelimiter can only store 0.5 gigabytes of rate limiting data.
 # When the limit is reached the data resets.
 # Please note that the number is not exact.
 It might be a little over 0.5.
 limiter = Limiter(keyfunc=default_keyfunc, max_memory=.5)